 Our Diversity Team co-ordinate and monitor the effectiveness of diversity across Kent Police and particularly in the training we provide.
 They also work with partner agencies and stakeholders to promote equality outside of the force.

-Our Community Liaison Team is responsible for all external diversity engagement activities and co-ordinates the work of our Community Liaison Officers and independent advisory groups.
+Our Community Liaison Team is responsible for all external diversity engagement activities and co-ordinate the work of our Community Liaison Officers and independent advisory groups.

 Equality Act 2010